rygo6/Partak-Unity/README.md

 Remake of the classic open source game 'Liquid Wars'.

-This game was on the iOS and Google Play stores for about the last 8 hours.
+This game was on the iOS and Google Play stores for about 8 years.
 I am proud to say during it's time it maintained 4+ stars and had a small handful of users that seemed to enjoy it very much.

 Unfortunately, the game was never profitable, nor really made any money at all.
 It is also a pain to keep apps updated and maintained to be published on iOS and Google App Stores.
 So I've decided to fully open source and unlicense it.